 - Any history of domestic violence in the home, especially that targeted at the child

-- The child’s preference if he is above a certain age or has the maturity to express it, depending on state law
+- The child’s preference if he is above a certain age or has the maturity to express it

 - The relationship between the child and each parent